 Supplier Code of Conduct

-Avaya expects its suppliers to operate in accordance with the RBA Code of Conduct, which includes provisions covering responsible management in labor, health & safety, environment, and ethics; more specifically.
+Avaya expects all suppliers to operate in full accordance with the Avaya Supplier Code of Conduct, which includes mandatory provisions covering responsible management in the following areas:

 Labor